auth0/auth0.js/README.md

 });
 ```

 On successful login, Auth0 will redirect to your `callbackURL` with an appended authorization `code` query parameter.
-Unlike the SPA scenario, this `code` value gets processed completely server-side.
+Unlike the SPA scenario, this `code` value should get processed completely server-side.

 > Note: Server-side processing of the `code` looks something like this: Using whichever [Auth0 server-side SDK](https://auth0.com/docs/quickstart/webapp) necessary, the endpoint on the server should exchange the `code` for an `access_token` and `id_token` and optionally a full user profile.
 It should then set some kind of local session cookie, which is what enables a user to be "logged in" to the website and usually contains data from the user profile.
 It should finally redirect the user back to a meaningful page.